scalabli/reperio/README.md

 * Accuracy depends on multiple factors which you may or may not control such as :

   * Browser - Some browsers block javascripts
+  * IP Geolocation due to a broken GPS Hardware
-  * GPS Calibration - If GPS is not calibrated you may get inaccurate results and this is very common
+  * GPS Calibration - If GPS is not calibrated you may get inaccurate results.

 ## Templates